Calling all the attention of parents: before you can use a baby nasal aspirator, know there is a limit to how often you can use them.

 - Start with laying them on their back, preferably with a small pillow or a towel to act as a cushion for their back.

-- Only put 3 to 4 drops of saline solution whenever you need to use a nasal aspirator.
+- Only put a few drops (around 3-4) of saline solution whenever you need to use a nasal aspirator.
 Get ready cause these may cause them to sneeze.

 - After administering, hold them with their head back for about a minute.
 This lets the solution properly get into the mucus to break it down and thin it for suction.